List of GMTV programmes: Oooberry Telly

-Oooberry Telly was first launched in February 2002 running between the 6-7.10am timeslot.
+Oooberry Telly was first launched in February 2002 running between the 6–7.10am timeslot.
 Because of the block's name, the continuity package would always lead up to Ni Ni's Treehouse being the last preschool program shown before handing over to Diggit/Up on the Roof.
-The "Horace & Upa GoGo" shorts from said series would also be shown as separate miniseries while the viewers tuning in waited for Ni Ni's Treehouse to air.
+The "Horace & Oupagogo" shorts from said series would also be shown as separate miniseries while the viewers tuning in waited for Ni Ni's Treehouse to air.
 The block was discontinued in mid-2003 with all the preschool programs being branded under "GMTV Kids" which logo holds the Disney Mickey Mouse text font.